 In July 2010 parliament ratified the May agreement for 4800 MWe at Akkuyu, and in November the Russian parliament ratified it.
 The project company was registered in December 2011, and by mid 2012 the equity position was Rosenergoatom concern 92.85%, InterRAO UES 3.47%, Atomstroyexport 3.47%, and 0.1% each for Atomenergoremont and Atomtekhenergo.
-A 49% non-Russian strategic investor was being sought.
+A 49% non-Russian strategic investor was being sought, and early in 2014 this was still on offer.
 Late in 2012 JSC Akkuyu NPP quoted the cost as $18.7 billion, and in December Russia's President announced that Russia would fully finance the project to more than $20 billion.
 Turkey's prime minister said that the equity capital of the JSC Akkuyu NPP would be increased to $2.4 billion, and the overall investment in the project would total $22 billion.

 TETAS will buy a fixed proportion of the power at a fixed price of US$ 12.35 cents/kWh for 15 years, or to 2030.
 The proportion will be 70% of the output of the first two units and 30% of that from units 3 & 4 over 15 years from commercial operation of each.
 The remainder of the power will be sold by the project company on the open market.
 After 15 years, when the plant is expected to be paid off, the project company will pay 20% of the profits to the Turkish government.
 (These sovereign guarantees are not on offer for the Sinop plant.)

-The project company was to apply for all licences within twelve months, and the first reactor is to be on line within seven years of receiving these, with the others to follow at one-year intervals.
-By mid 2012 Rosatom said that the cost could be $25 billion.
-In December 2011 the project company had filed applications for construction permits and a power generation license, as well as an environmental impact assessment by the deadline, with a view to Atomstroyexport as general contractor starting construction in 2013.
-In mid 2012 the company had received the site licence, and it let the first major contract for site works in February 2013, with work to start in September.
-The power generation licence and environmental approval are expected by the end of 2013, and the construction licence is expected in mid 2014, enabling full construction to start in 2015 or January 2016.
+The project company was to apply for all licences within 12 months, and the first reactor is to be on line within seven years of receiving these, with the others to follow at one-year intervals.
+By mid-2012 Rosatom said that the cost could be $25 billion.
+In December 2011 the project company had filed applications for construction permits and a power generation licence, as well as an environmental impact assessment by the deadline, with a view to Atomstroyexport as general contractor starting construction.
+In mid-2012 the company had received a site licence, and it let the first major contract for site works in February 2013.
+Another site licence was received in January 2014.
+The power generation licence and environmental approval were expected by the end of 2013 (now likely by March 2014) which would allow major site works to start in April or May.
+The actual construction licence was expected in mid-2014, enabling full construction to start late in 2015 or January 2016.
 The company expected to commission the first unit in 2021.
 Some $1.3 billion expenditure on the project was budgeted by Rosatom for 2013.

-In March 2010 an agreement was signed between Korea Electric Power Corporation (Kepco) and EUAS for Kepco to prepare a bid to build the plant at Sinop, with four APR-1400 reactors starting operation from 2019.
+Earlier negotiations included a March 2010 agreement signed between Korea Electric Power Corporation (Kepco) and EUAS for Kepco to prepare a bid to build the plant at Sinop, with four APR-1400 reactors starting operation from 2019.
 The bid, in conjunction with local construction group Enka Insaat ve Sanayi, was due in August.
 Kepco was to take 40% equity in the plant, and would help with financing.
 However, this proposal foundered due to the Kepco insistence on receiving electricity sales guarantees from the government, rather than from TETAS as at Akkuyu.